3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling: The effect of strong interactions

+In this section, we present the condensate configurations in the case that both spin-orbit coupling and interactions are strong, such that different Landau levels are mixed by interactions.

-If in the strong SO coupling case, interactions are also strong to mix different Landau levels, we can neglect the effect of the harmonic trapping potential.
-The condensate wavefunctions select plane-wave states located on the SO sphere and are no longer topological.
-At $c=1$, the interaction is spin-independent, and bosons select a superposition of a pair of states $\pm \vec k$ on the SO sphere, say, $\pm k_{so} \hat z$.
-The condensate wavefunction is written as \bea \psi(\vec r)= \sqrt {N_a/N_0} e^{ik_{so}z} |\uparrow\rangle +\sqrt {N_b/N_0} e^{-ik_{so}z} |\downarrow\rangle, \eea with $N_a+N_b=N_0$.
+In this case, the effect of the harmonic trapping potential becomes weak compared with interaction energies, thus we can approximate the condensate wavefunctions as superpositions of plane-wave states.
+The plane-wave components are located on the spin-orbit sphere and the condensate wavefunctions are no longer topological.
+At $c=1$, the interaction is spin-independent, and bosons select a superposition of a pair of states $\pm \vec k$ on the spin-orbit sphere, say, $\pm k_{so} \hat z$.
+The condensate wavefunction is written as \bea \psi(\vec r)= \sqrt {\frac{N_a}{N_0}} e^{ik_{so}z} |\uparrow\rangle +\sqrt {\frac{N_b}{N_0}} e^{-ik_{so}z} |\downarrow\rangle, \eea with $N_a+N_b=N_0$.
 The density of Eq. \ref{eq:plane-wave} in real space is uniform to minimize the interaction energy at the Hartree-Fock level.
 However, all the different partitions of $N_{a,b}$ yield the same Hartree-Fock energy.
-The quantum zero point energy from the Bogoliubov modes removes this accidental degeneracy through the ``order from disorder'' mechanism, which selects the equal partition $N_a=N_b$.
+The quantum zero point energy from the Bogoliubov modes removes this accidental degeneracy through the ``order-from-disorder'' mechanism, which selects the equal partition $N_a=N_b$.
 The calculation is in parallel to that of the 2D Rashba case performed in Ref. [\onlinecite{wu2008}], thus will not be presented here.
 In this case, the condensate is a spin helix propagates along $z$-axis and spin spirals in the $xy$-plane.
-At $c\neq 1$, the spin-dependent part of the interaction can be written as $H_{sp}=\frac{1-c}{2}g \int d^3 r (\psi^\dagger_\uparrow \psi_\uparrow -\psi^\dagger_\downarrow \psi_\downarrow)^2$.
-At $c>1$, the interaction energy at Hartree-Fock level is minimized for the condensate wavefunction of a plane wave state $e^{ik_{so} z}|\uparrow\rangle$, or, its TR partner.
-For $c<1$, $\langle H_{sp} \rangle$ is minimized if $\avg{S_z}=0$ in space.
-At the HF level, the condensate can either be a plane-wave state in the equator of the SO sphere with spin polarizing in the $xy$-plane, or, the spin spiral state of Eq. \ref{eq:plane-wave} with $N_a=N_b$.
-An ``order from disorder'' analysis on the Bogoliubov zero point energies indicates that the spin spiral state is selected.
-We also present the numerical results for Eq. \ref{eq:GP} with a harmonic trap in Fig. \ref{fig:plane-wave} for the case of $c<1$.
-The condensate momenta of two spin components have opposite sign, thus the trap inhomogeneity already prefers the spin spiral state Eq. \ref{eq:plane-wave} at the HF level.